roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

 ###### Uplink LoRa® Frame Testing

-- You should now be in the Main menu (see figure 23) and have 4 options.
+- You should now be in the Main menu and have four options.
 This time **select Option 2** to send an uplink LoRa® Frame.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/sending-data-to-the-server.png"